So Evil, So Young: Synopsis

-Everybody comes to hate the warden of the girls, Miss Smith.
-Anne, as she was a secretary before coming to Wilsham, is told to help the mistress with her secretary business, which Anne accepts willingly.
-Meanwhile, Lucy starts to pit all the girls against Anne, except for one, Marie, who has served four years in Wilsham and is getting out in one week.
+Everybody comes to hate the wardress of the girls, Miss Smith.
+Ann, as she was a secretary before coming to Wilsham, is told to help the Matron with her secretarial business, which Ann accepts willingly.
+Meanwhile, Lucy starts to pit all the girls against Ann, except for one, Mary, who has served four years in Wilsham and is getting out in one week.

-The girls decide to have a party for Marie and when the warden is gone, they have pie and celebrate.
-However the warden hears the noise just before she leaves and goes to investigate.
-Oblivious with her eyes closed, Marie continues dancing around while the warden is still in the room.
-The warden tells her that she may have another 12 months in prison for this and then takes her away.
-In the morning when they go to work the girls find that Marie has hanged herself.
+The girls decide to have a party for Mary and when the wardress is gone, they have pie and celebrate.
+However the wardress hears the noise just before she leaves and goes to investigate.
+Oblivious with her eyes closed, Mary continues dancing around while the wardress is still in the room.
+The wardress tells her that she may have another 12 months in prison for this and then takes her away.
+In the morning when they go to work the girls find that Mary has hanged herself.

-When questioned about if anything she could have said indirectly have caused Marie to hang herself, the warden denies this.
-One of the girls talks to Anne and apologizes for their actions towards her and tells Anne that she knows she's innocent of the crime she was accused of committing.
-She tells her to talk to Dear Old Margen and leaves it at that.
+When questioned about if anything she could have said indirectly have caused Mary to hang herself, Miss Smith denies this.

-The girls then start a riot led by Lucy and the girl who talked to Anne earlier.
+The girls then start a riot led by Lucy and Jane.
 They hurt Miss Smith's arm and trash the kitchen.
-The only one that doesn't participate in the riot is Anne.
-All the girls are sentenced to a punishment except Anne.
-She asks the mistress if she can have the same punishment as the rest of the girls, and the mistress hesitantly complies.
+The only one that doesn't participate in the riot is Ann.
+All the girls are sentenced to a punishment except Ann.
+She asks the Matron if she can have the same punishment as the rest of the girls, and the Matron hesitantly complies.

+Jane then talks to Ann and apologises for her actions towards her and tells Ann that she knows she’s innocent of the crime she was accused of committing.
+Jane tells Ann to talk to dear old Moran and leaves it at that.